NHOrus/srwq-compilation/episode-45.md

 http://teamphantomtiger.blogspot.com/2010/02/srw-quest-sciencegar-sciencebolt-joint.html
 http://teamphantomtiger.blogspot.com/2010/02/srw-quest-thread-archive-mark-ii.html

-In our last thread, our heroine Katina Tarasdk had almost convinced the Irregulars to give her breakaway Shadow Mirrors the Zweizergain, so they could travel to the New World confident in being able to return.
+In our last episode, our heroine Katina Tarasdk had almost convinced the Irregulars to give her breakaway Shadow Mirrors the Zweizergain, so they could travel to the New World confident in being able to return.
 Howeever, negotiations were interrupted when aliens mechs attacked a nearby Russian city, capturing dozens of people and leaving large chunks of the city in ruins.
 Into this mess comes three mysterious mecha pilots calling themselves the Snipers, who claim this is the harbinger of an all-out attack by the Balmarians.
 An awkward situation, as Katina and Dumi had been trying to get the Balmarians as their allies...
 Anonymous Fri 19 Mar 2010 01:11:19 No.4718250 Report
 Quoted By: >>4718279
 >>4718237